briwilcox/todoist-gpt-assistant/README.md

 Whether you're tackling complex projects that need detailed breakdowns or simple tasks requiring quick guidance, Todoist LLM Assistant helps you turn overwhelming to-do lists into achievable action plans.

+## Important Notes

+**⚠️ Important:** This tool will modify your Todoist tasks by adding AI-generated suggestions to task descriptions.
+Please ensure you understand how the tool works before running it on your account.

+**💰 Note:** Using this tool will incur costs from your LLM provider (e.g., OpenAI).
+You will be charged based on your API usage according to the provider's pricing structure.

+**Disclaimer:** This project is not affiliated with, endorsed by, or connected to Todoist or Doist Inc. in any way.
+This is an independent, community-driven project.

 ## Features

 - Automatically generates actionable suggestions for your Todoist tasks